 Back to childhood

 The undisputed leader of amusement parks on the old continent is Disneyland near Paris, advertised as a place every child dreams of.
-Disneyland Park and Walt Disney Studios Park are the most visited amusement parks in Europe, being at the forefront of the most visited parks in the world.
-They offer guests several lands where you can meet heroes of fairy tales from childhood - there are, among others, Fantasy Land with the Sleeping Beauty Castle and Adventure Land with Pirates of the Caribbean and Robinson Crusoe themes.
-Both parks, together with the surrounding hotels and Disney Village, form a gigantic recreational and leisure complex.
-Fairies, princesses, smiling Mickey Mouse or Winnie the Pooh with a pot of honey - we will meet everyone here.
-It may be too sweet for some people, but after all, it's a world of fairy tales and magic.
+Disneyland Park and Walt Disney Studios Park are the most visited amusement parks in Europe and among the most visited parks in the world.
+They offer guests several lands where you can meet the heroes of childhood fairy tales - including: Fantasyland with Sleeping Beauty's castle and Adventureland with motifs from Pirates of the Caribbean and Robinson Crusoe.
+Both parks, together with the surrounding hotels and Disney Village, form a gigantic recreation and recreation complex.
+Fairies, princesses, a happily smiling Mickey Mouse or Winnie the Pooh with a jug of honey - we will meet everyone here.
+It may be too sweet for some, but after all, it is a world of fairy tales and magic.

 Spells, elves and talking trees

-When it comes to witchcraft, it is impossible to ignore the place full of magic - Efteling in the Dutch city of Kaatsheuvel.
-Every visitor has the impression that he has moved to Wonderland.
-There are, of course, plenty of fun activities for an amusement park.
-There are several Rollercoasters, including the famous Vogel Rok, which is driven in complete darkness.
-On 72 hectares, tourists will also find the Bobbaan bobsleigh track, the Spookslot House of Spirits, the rapid river Pirania, as well as the land of a thousand and one nights' fairy tales called Fata Morgana - a palace that is visited in several-person boats.
-The Fairy Tale Forest is waiting for the children, where Little Red Riding Hood and the Wolf are walking, there is also a mirror of the Evil Queen and a talking gingerbread house.
-One of the greatest attractions of the Forest is the Talking Tree which answers the questions.
-You can admire the entire park from a bird's eye view, just enter the Pagoda, which slowly rises up, while making a gentle turn.
+When it comes to magic, it is impossible to miss a place full of magic - Efteling in the Dutch city of Kaatsheuvel.
+Every visitor feels as if he or she has been transported to Wonderland.
+There is, of course, plenty of entertainment typical of an amusement park.
+There are several rollercoasters, including the famous Vogel Rok, which you ride in complete darkness.
+On 72 hectares, tourists will also find the Bobbaan bobsleigh track, the Spookslot Spirit House, the rushing Piranha River, as well as a land straight from the Arabian Nights called Fata Morgana - a palace that can be visited in multi-person boats.
+Children can enjoy the Fairy Tale Forest, where Little Red Riding Hood and the Wolf walk, there is also the Evil Queen's mirror and a talking gingerbread house.
+One of the greatest attractions of the Forest is the Talking Tree, which answers questions.
+You can admire the entire park from a bird's eye view, just enter the Pagoda, which slowly rises up while making a gentle rotation.

 The largest amusement park in Germany

-The above-mentioned Silver Star is a 73-meter roller coaster located in Europa-Park , the largest amusement park in Germany and the third largest number of visitors in Europe.
-It is located in Rust near Strasbourg, covers 85 hectares and offers tourists 16 thematic lands (including the Enchanted Forest, Children's World and the Land of Adventure), 11 roller coaster and many other attractions for children and adults.
-You can fly here on a Leonardo da Vinci flying machine, get on a steamer, visit a space station or go to Siberia.
+The aforementioned Silver Star is a 73-meter rollercoaster located in Europa-Park , the largest amusement park in Germany and the third largest in terms of visitor numbers in Europe.
+It is located in Rust near Strassburg, covers 85 hectares and offers tourists 16 thematic lands (including the Enchanted Forest, Children's World and Adventure Land), 11 rollercoasters and a number of other attractions for children and adults.
+Here you can fly on Leonardo da Vinci's flying machine, board a steamship, visit a space station or go to Siberia.

-Europa-Park is a huge recreational and leisure center.
-There are 4 hotels on its territory, as well as a tipi village and a camping site.
-In summer, an admission ticket for an adult costs about PLN 150, for children and seniors about PLN 135.
-However, in winter it is cheaper - a ticket for a child is about PLN 110, and for an adult it is about PLN 125.
+Europa-Park is a huge recreation and recreation center.
+There are 4 hotels on its premises, as well as a tipi village and a campsite.
+In summer, an entry ticket for adults costs approximately PLN 150, for children and seniors approximately PLN 135.
+However, in winter it is cheaper - a ticket for a child is about PLN 110, and for an adult about PLN 125.

-There are several large amusement parks in Germany, and the closest to Poland is Heide-Park .
-It is located between Hanover and Hamburg and targets mainly families with children.
-But there is also something for adults - there is a diving queue waiting for them, i.e. Krake, which cannot be used by people with high blood pressure and heart problems.
-Another, equally extreme attraction is Scream, the world's largest falling elevator, speeding down from a height of 70 meters.
-Children have a smaller version, falling from a height of 12 meters - it can be ridden by 3-year-olds.
+There are several large amusement parks in Germany, and the closest one to Poland is Heide-Park .
+It is located between Hannover and Hamburg and its offer is aimed mainly at families with children.
+But there is also something for adults - there is a diving queue waiting for them, i.e. the so-called Krake, which cannot be used by people with high blood pressure and heart problems.
+Another equally extreme attraction is Scream, the world's largest falling elevator, hurtling down from a height of 70 meters.
+Children have a smaller version that falls from a height of 12 meters - it can be ridden by 3-year-olds.

-This is just a fraction of any European theme parks worth exploring.
-You can talk about them for a long time, and the topic will not be exhausted anyway.
+This is only a fraction of the European amusement parks worth visiting.
+You can talk about them for a long time and still not exhaust the topic.
 Each of them deserves a separate story, but there will be time for that.